 - Position your tent so that the narrowest part of the tent faces the wind.
 This can help wind pass more easily around your tent.
 Make sure not to face your tent opening towards the wind, as it can blow items more easily into your tent.

-How Tent Season Ratings Can Impact Your Safety While Camping
+How Tent Season Ratings Can Impact Your Safety While Camping – Is It Safe to Sleep In A Tent?

 As we’ve discussed, it’s imperative to know what weather is expected and what weather your tent is intended for.
-The best tents for bad weather can help you stay both warm and dry.
+The best tents for bad weather can help you stay warm and dry.

 Most tents fall into one of two categories, three-season or four-season.
 These season ratings help inform you of your tent’s intended use and the protection it offers.

-America’s parks are home to many beautiful wild animals such as black bears, grizzly bears, bison, wolves, mountain lions, coyotes, and snakes.
+America’s parks are home to many beautiful wild animals, such as black bears, grizzly bears, bison, wolves, mountain lions, coyotes, and snakes.

 Researching the local wildlife and proper food storage are the two most straightforward ways to minimize the risk of animal break-ins.